Skip to main content

 3. Let it breathe

 Elearning effectiveness is often hampered by information overload.
 Space out content and activities.
 Breaking down your content into bite-sized, manageable pieces allows learners to absorb, practice, and reflect on information more effectively, leading to a more enriching learning experience.
-Sleeping on it actually helps too!
+Sleeping on it helps too.

 It’s also about spacing learning content out on a page.
-Use clear headings and subheadings to create sections and a flow on the page, and only put content together that belongs together!
+Use clear headings and subheadings to create sections and flow on the page, and only group content that belongs together.

-See how this example uses clear headings to guide learners through the content, and avoid overwhelm.
+See how this example uses clear headings to guide learners through the content, and avoids overwhelm.

 Clear structure elearning example